AlacrisIO/legicash-facts/design.md

 transactions they've seen.
 Other people may sign up for this duty as well, by posting an adequate bond.

+There are two sets of gossip, bifurcating on whether the duty the gossip pertains to has been acknowledged and/or performed by the relevant agent.
+(Since this is just a registrar, side-chain actions need only be acknowledged, and later failure to perform will be justified to the main chain in terms of that signed acknowledgment.
+However, there are duties associated with the registrar role, and performance of those duties is synonomous with acknowledging them.)

-There are two sets of gossip: One about duties facilitators are observed to have, but not yet performed; the other about duties which have been performed.
-A performed duty is signed by the relevant facilitator, and he/she assigns a number to it in a linearization of all their known duties.
+An acknowledged/performed duty is signed by the relevant facilitator, and he/she assigns a number to it in a linearization of all their known duties.
 The signed, numbered version is then reported to other facilitators, who take it off their list of unperformed duties for that facilitator.
 That whole linearization goes into their next on-chain Merkle hash.

 Facilitators use a VRF to choose who to gossip with, and report on the VRF output when initiating gossip.
-That initiation is itself a performed duty the facilitator then reports in other gossips, and the response is a duty of the interlocutor.
+That initiation is itself a performed duty by the facilitator, and those he gossiped to then have a duty to gossip their signed acknowledgment back to him.
 A rapid means for facilitators to identify which duty reports to share needs to be figured out.
 This is very similar to the problems faced by a write-heavy distributed database, so that may be a fruitful place to look for solutions.

 Since this will lead to n<sup>2</sup> transmission and storage, we may want to break the facilitators into random cliques of, say, size 20-100, all of whom are